cjdbarlow/Part-One/skeletal_muscle_innervation.md

 > Describe the monosynaptic stretch reflex, single twitch, tetanus and the Treppe effect

 ##Motor Units
-* A motor unit is an α-motor neuron and the group of muscle cells that it innervates
+* A motor unit consists of an α-motor neuron and the group of muscle cells that it innervates
   * An action potential in this neuron will cause contraction of all the myocytes in the unit
   * Large muscles have many myocytes per unit
   * Small, precise muscles (e.g. extraocular) have few myocytes per unit